Using Virtual Machines and Cloud Instances

 Caveats

 ScienceLogic databases have a very high bandwidth of memory changes under normal operations, often in excess of 10Gb/sec.
-This rate of memory change limits the feasibility of VM live migration methods (such as vMotion) for SL1 appliances because on moderately large databases, the rate of memory change is too high to be synchronized between hosts over a 10Gb/sec ethernet link.
+This rate of memory change limits the feasibility of VM live migration methods (such as vMotion) for Skylar One appliances because on moderately large databases, the rate of memory change is too high to be synchronized between hosts over a 10Gb/sec ethernet link.

 The following requirements apply to all virtualized appliances: